What is the AeroPress?

 When to Use an AeroPress?

-- Traveling – the size, design, and simplicity of the entire process makes this a great method for those on-the-go.
+- Traveling – the size, design, and simplicity of the entire process makes this a great method for those who wish to brew coffee on-the-go.
 Whether it’s camping or traveling abroad, the AeroPress will easily fit into small luggage and allows you to bring specialty coffee virtually anywhere.

 - Single Brew – unlike French press, AeroPress exclusively makes an 8 oz. cup.
 If you are brewing for one, this is a great and efficient option.